GoogleCloudPlatform/anthos-config-management-samples/pre-sync/oci-image-verification/README.md

 Replace the <PROJECT_ID> with the project name where signature verification server image is hosted.

-Replace the <SOURCE_OCI_IMAGE_REGISTRY> with the registry name of the source OCI image.

 Replace the <SIGNATURE_VERIFICATION_SERVER_IMAGE_URL> with the URL of the signature verification server image.

 #### In signature-verification-validatingwebhookconfiguration.yaml file